 Examples of What We Serve: Spaghetti and meatballs with bread and a garden salad; mushroom-onion-barbecue cheeseburgers with tater tots; chicken-broccoli-mushroom alfredo rotini, barbecue chicken with macaroni and cheese and green beans, Chicken fajitas with onions and peppers, served with salsa and sour cream and scallion rice, three-egg omelets over scallion-rice and cheesy-garlicy black beans.
 Each meal is served with a cold bottle of water.
 On a typical Friday evening we serve between 100 and 125 hot meals to anyone who self-identifies as needing one.

-Every Saturday morning from 9:00 am until 11:00 am, Market Square Presbyterian Church operates a food pantry in Fellowship Hall.
+The ISC runs an afternoon food pantry on Friday afternoons in Fellowship Hall.
+We provide up to 100 needy individuals per week with food they can prepare at home.
 No ID is required to sign in.
 Attendees receive milk and eggs most weeks, as well as an assortment of dry and canned goods acquired from the Central Pennsylvania Food Bank via our partner in this program, the International Service Center (ISC).

 Market Square Presbyterian Church's longest-standing ministry for unhoused and impoverished individuals is our Sunday sit-down hot breakfast, served in Fellowship Hall from 8:00 am-9:00 am.
 Our typical menu includes pancakes or French toast, scrambled eggs, sausage links, and sometimes hash browns.
 Coffee, tea, and cold cereal are also available, as is fresh fruit and fruit juice. we typically have between 100 and 150 guests each Sunday morning.
 The breakfasts are prepared by a rotation of volunteers from other local churches - they arrive early and begin cooking.